Don't be afraid of CCD

 Then, in 1991 Spectra Source Instruments released the Lynxx PC Plus CCD that was cooled to -30°C but not regulated, the dark current varying depending on the ambient temperature.
 It offered an A/D conversion on 12-bit or 496 levels of gray and was equipped with an electro-mechanical shutter.
 An adapter 31.75/50.8 mm was provided as well as cables for computer, and an image processing and photometric analysis software (accuracy up to 0.036 magnitude).
 Lynxx PC Plus was proposed at 1500$.
 The company was out of business in 2005.

 Then it will take until 1994 for Meade sells the Pictor 201 CCD guide camera quickly upgraded into 201XT (Extended Performance) but offering no mean to view the image.
 It was completed with the Pictor 416 CCD guide and imager also quickly upgraded in the 416XT model, a 16-bit guide and imager equipped with the new Kodak KAF-0400 sensor providing additional functions.
 This camera was cooled to 40° below ambient temperature.
-Supplied with an image processing software, an eyepiece, a focal reducer and an adapter, it could directly create RGB images from individual monochrom frames recorded with a filter wheel.
+Supplied with an image processing software, an eyepiece, a focal reducer and an adapter, it could directly create RGB images from individual monochrome frames recorded with a filter wheel.
 Pictor 416XT was proposed at 1695$.
-Today the Pictor series are no more in production in favor of more efficient models, and only the PictorView software is still available.
+Today the Pictor series are no more in production and have been replaced by more efficient models, and only the PictorView software is still available.

 Thanks to this great invention, amateur astrophotographers have been used to work with CCD's to record the faint light falling down the sky.